-Your vehicle may be equipped with Ultrasonic Rear Parking Assist (URPA).
-URPA is designed to help you park while in REVERSE (R) and operates only at speeds less than 3 mph (5 km/h).
-URPA can help you avoid colliding with objects such as parked vehicles.
-The system can detect objects 5 feet (1.5 m) behind your vehicle and tell you how close those objects are to your rear bumper.
+If your vehicle is equipped with the Ultrasonic Rear Parking Assist (URPA) system, it is designed to help you park, while the vehicle is in REVERSE (R).
+It operates only at very low speeds, less than 3 mph (5 km/h).
+URPA can help make parking easier and to help you avoid colliding with objects such as parked vehicles.
+The URPA system can detect objects up to 5 feet (1.5 m) behind the vehicle, and tell you how close these objects are from your rear bumper.